Skip to main content

 Innovative Recycling Solutions

 For recycling facilities, the ability to quickly process aluminum and move it out for meltdown is critical.
-General Kinematics designs complete recycling systems for material recovery, including aluminum.
+General Kinematics designs recycling equipment for material recovery, including aluminum.
 Our recycling solutions like the FINGER-SCREEN™ Vibratory Screen increase efficiency and reduce costs, boosting overall recovery rates for aluminum and other material recycling.
 Contact us today to learn more, or to discuss your recycling equipment needs.

 General Kinematics Corporation, incorporated in 1960, was established to market, design, and custom fabricate innovative vibratory equipment for the foundry, recycling, mining, and processing industries.
 Today the company continues as one of the world’s largest suppliers of vibratory processing equipment and has evolved into an industry-leading EPC firm.
 Headquartered in Crystal Lake, IL, General Kinematics has seven global locations providing engineering and support to a world-wide customer base.
 GK is a third generation, family-owned company and is ISO 9001 certified.